 Guide: Soft vs. Firm Running Shoes

-Posted on 13 March, 2024 by Jovana Subic
+Posted on 26 September, 2025 by Jovana Subic

 Soft versus firm running shoes hero image

 The forces on your body will be different if you jump on a mattress compared to jumping on concrete.
 The deformation of the surface determines the force of the impact.
-This is why softer shoes reduce the load on the body while running.
-But, they also make legs use more muscle energy to create propulsion.
-There are 2 ways to avoid this:
+This is why shoes with good shock absorption reduce the load on the body while running.
+Shoes that are too soft make legs use more muscle energy to create propulsion.
+There are 2 ways to avoid this: 1.
+Don’t go too soft, or 2.
+Find softer shoes that are responsive.

 New Balance Fresh Foam X 1080 v13

-4 tips for buying soft running shoes
+3 tips for buying soft running shoes

-When shoes are soft you usually have the “ahhh” moment when you put them on for the first time.
+When shoes are soft, you usually have the “ahhh” moment when you put them on for the first time.
 This is why softness is highly related to perceived comfort.

 Shots from our wear tests: a firm running shoe (left) and a soft running shoe (right)